FreelanceJavaDev/GeneticProgramming/README.md

 An initial attempt using codons didn't lead to viable code.
 A second attempt will be made after the the PE and ELF header formats are implemented so data and code segments can be handled separately then merged.

-Currently only the windows PE header file is fully implemented for 32-bit.
+Currently only the windows PE header file is fully implemented and tested for 32-bit.

+## Future Improvements:
+1. Linux ELF file formats for 32 bit x86 ISA
+2. Linux ELF file formats for ARM 32-bit ISA (for RISC)
+3. After initial raw executable generated validate the executable for problematic/invalid op codes (0x0F is a dangerous single byte opcode on x86, but 0xF0 is a lock prefix)
+4. Parsing codons while handling problematic/invalid opcodes that result from the parsing.